ay0408/EnhancedSPS/README.md

 # Differentially Private Selection using Enhanced Sensitivity Concepts

 We propose novel differentially private selection mechanisms using enhanced sensitivity concepts.
-In the paper, we first enhance concepts of global sensitivity and smooth sensitivity to handle changes in the scores of both the target output candidate and the others simultaneously.
-We then propose direction-aware concepts that take into account the direction of changes as well.
+In the paper, we first enhance concepts of global and smooth sensitivity to simultaneously handle changes in the scores of both the target and the other candidates.
+We then propose direction-aware concepts that consider the direction of changes as well.
 We further present enhanced concepts that can be employed when using a one-sided distribution.
-The proposed concepts are more strict than existing ones, leading to lower amount of noise and higher output accuracy.
+The proposed concepts are stricter than existing ones, leading to lower amount of noise and higher output accuracy.

 In "beta_evaluation" folder, we pre-evaluated the value of $l$ for the proposed mechanisms.